The FDD: What To Expect

-The Franchise Disclosure Document, or FDD, is a legal document that the Federal Trade Commission (FTC) requires franchisors to provide to franchise candidates, at least 14 days prior to a sale.
-A FDD is intended to give candidates the information they need to make a wise decision on whether or not to buy a particular franchise.
+The Franchise Disclosure Document, or FDD, is a legal document that the Federal Trade Commission (FTC) requires franchisors to provide to franchise candidates, at least 14 days before a sale.
+An FDD is intended to give candidates the information they need to make a wise decision on whether or not to buy a particular franchise.

-The FDD (formerly known as the Uniform Franchise Offering Circular, or UFOC) became mandatory July 1, 2008, as part of the FTC's amendment of its 1978 Franchise Rule.
+The FDD (previously called the Uniform Franchise Offering Circular, or UFOC) became mandatory July 1, 2008, as part of the FTC's amendment of its 1978 Franchise Rule.
 The original Franchise Rule was instituted to protect franchise candidates from disreputable franchisors, especially concerning claims about how much money a franchisee could earn.

-Both franchise veterans strongly emphasize the importance of going beyond the FDD and speaking directly with franchisees to learn more, especially when it comes to financial performance representations (formerly called earnings claims).
+Franchise veterans strongly emphasize the importance of going beyond the FDD and speaking directly with franchisees to learn more, especially when it comes to financial performance representations (or FPRs, previously called earnings claims).

 Under the amended Rule, franchisors must provide an FDD to candidates "at least 14 calendar days before the prospective franchisee signs a binding agreement with, or makes any payment to, the franchisor or an affiliate in connection with the proposed franchise sale."
 The clock starts ticking the day after delivery of the document, which can be delivered in printed or electronic form.

 However, under the amended Rule, franchise candidates can request an FDD earlier in the process "upon reasonable request."
 This is usually interpreted to mean after the franchisor has given a positive response to a candidate's initial application and the sales process is under way.
 Franchisors cannot charge any fee for earlier delivery.